A few years ago I first heard of a new breed of automated investing services, what those in the financial media like to call robo-advisors.

 Wealthfront Fees (And 2 Ways To Save Even More)

-It's great news that the account minimum has dropped, but what are the fees that you'll pay to use the Wealthfront investment service?
-If your assets in the account are less than $10,000 there are no fees at all.
-Above $10,000, there is a 0.25% annual fee on the assets above that amount.
+It’s great news that the account minimum has dropped, but what are the fees that you’ll pay to use the Wealthfront investment service?
+If your assets in the account are less than $5,000 there are no fees at all if you sign up through our link.
+Above $5,000, there is a 0.25% annual fee on the assets above that amount.

 Fees & Extra Savings